AnnaA123/alpome_frontend/notes.md

 src/components/util
 ----------------------
 API requests.
-The apiURL is at the top of the page.
+The apiURL is at the top of the page, remember to change it if a different source is used.

 src/Views
 --------------------------